Deriving guideline values using laboratory-effects data

 Guideline values for 80 and 90% species protection are designed more as indicators of concentrations representative of degraded systems where the objective should be continuous improvement.

-If the management goal is no change in biodiversity, then the higher species protection goal (99%) would apply.
+If the management goal is no change in biodiversity (e.g. for high ecological value systems), or the toxicant in question is bioaccumulative, then the higher species protection goal (99%) would apply.

-Applying assessment factors to the most sensitive toxicity data is the least favoured approach, with unknown (typically low) reliability.
+Applying assessment factors to the most sensitive toxicity value is the least favoured approach, and has unknown (typically low) reliability.
+This method is only used when there are insufficient data available to use the SSD method.

 Sediment quality guideline values